elizabethdaly/pands-project/README.md

 ## Seperate the data into distinct species

+Python script: **stats-per-species.py**
-The Python script **stats-per-species.py** investigates the basic properties of the data set on a per species basis.
+I used this script to investigate the basic properties of the data set on a per species basis.
 I use **Pandas** .loc() to select groups of rows and columns based on labels.
 For example, all rows with the label "Name = Iris-setosa" are extracted from the master data set and read into a new DataFrame of size (50,5): 50 rows (observations) and 5 columns (variables) with labels SepalLength etc as above.
 The summary statistics of each species are then found and are displayed below.

 Species         | setosa   | versicolor | virginica
 ----------------|----------|------------|-----------